 Thrush is a fungal infection – also known as candida – that can cause discomfort for breastfeeding mothers and their babies.
 The bacteria that causes thrush exists naturally in our digestive system, but under certain circumstances, candida can overpopulate in your body and cause an infection known as a yeast infection.

 This can happen in different parts of the body – for example, vaginal yeast infections, yeast diaper rash, and jock itch.
 And, in instances of breastfeeding thrush, it can appear in your nipples and your baby’s mouth.

 What causes thrush while breastfeeding?

-There are a few things can make you more likely to get thrush.
+There are a few things that can make you more likely to get thrush.
 The most common issue is a weakened immune system, due to either illness – particularly diabetes – or stress.
 The lower amounts of “good bacteria” in the intestinal tract can result in an imbalance in bacteria, resulting in candida overgrowth.

 People taking antibiotics are also more likely to get thrush, since antibiotics can kill both good and bad bacteria, creating this imbalance.